Aliases for IRAK4 Gene

-IRAK4 (Interleukin-1 Receptor-Associated Kinase 4) is a Protein Coding gene.
-Diseases associated with IRAK4 include immunodeficiency due to interleukin-1 receptor-associated kinase-4 deficiency and irak4 deficiency.
-Among its related pathways are Immune System and Infectious disease.
+IRAK4 (Interleukin 1 Receptor Associated Kinase 4) is a Protein Coding gene.
+Diseases associated with IRAK4 include irak4 deficiency and invasive pneumococcal disease, recurrent isolated, 1.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is IRAK1.

 UniProtKB/Swiss-Prot for IRAK4 Gene